danielsuh05/CashDash/Proposal.md

 # User Stories:

+## Story 1
+Hi, my name is Jared.
+Jared McCain.
+I want to use Cash Dash because ever since I got into the NBA, I’ve been spending way too much money without even realizing it.
+Been spending a lot of money on shoes, clothes and dinners, and it feels like it has all been adding up.
+With Cash Dash, I can quickly log my expenses after every purchase, keep track of my streaks, and actually see where my money is going.
+It feels more fun and gamified which makes things less daunting for me.
+I like that I can set goals so I don’t overspend each month, and the ghost competition lets me see if I’m doing better than “last month Jared.”
+It makes money management less stressful and actually a little fun.

 ## Story 4
 My name is Kaden and I like video games.
 I want to earn XP for completing daily challenges, so that I feel rewarded for maintaining good financial habits.
 I want there to be daily challenges that are presented in a clear way, and when I complete them, it will reward me with some point system and give me visual feedback.
 This way I can get small wins every day and then I can check how much money I’ve saved from all of these small wi